 Self-evolving memory system for AI agents

-Valid MCP server (1 strong, 0 medium validity signals).
-No known CVEs in dependencies.
-Package registry verified.
+Valid MCP server (3 strong, 0 medium validity signals).
+10 known CVEs in dependencies (1 critical, 7 high severity) Package registry verified.
 Imported from the Official MCP Registry.

 Security scores are indicators to help you make informed decisions, not guarantees.
 Always review permissions before connecting any MCP server.